nixworks/public/news/2009/08/9/index.md

 ##### South Africa
 ### [ South African opposition parties call on President Jacob Zuma to withdraw Sandile Ngcobo as Chief Justice because he failed to consult the opposition and Judicial Service Committee. ](/news/2009/08/9/south-african-opposition-parties-call-on-president-jacob-zuma-to-withdraw-sandile-ngcobo-as-chief-justice-because-he-failed-to-consult-the.md)
-_Context: Chief Justice, South Africa, President, Sandile Ngcobo, Jacob Zuma, Judicial Service Committee_
+_Context: South Africa, Sandile Ngcobo, Judicial Service Committee, Chief Justice, Jacob Zuma, President_

 ##### Sri Lanka
 ### [ Sri Lanka's governing coalition wins in Jaffna but suffers a surprise defeat in Vavuniya in the country's first post-war local elections. ](/news/2009/08/9/sri-lanka-s-governing-coalition-wins-in-jaffna-but-suffers-a-surprise-defeat-in-vavuniya-in-the-country-s-first-post-war-local-elections.md)
-_Context: Jaffna, local elections, Vavuniya, coalition, Sri Lanka_
+_Context: Jaffna, Sri Lanka, local elections, Vavuniya, coalition_

 ##### China
 ### [ A million people are evacuated in southeastern China as Typhoon Morakot approaches. ](/news/2009/08/9/a-million-people-are-evacuated-in-southeastern-china-as-typhoon-morakot-approaches.md)
 Almost a million people have been evacuated from southeastern China as authorities prepare for the arrival of Typhoon Morakot.

-##### magnitude
+##### Magnitude
 ### [ A 6.9 magnitude earthquake hits Tokyo and eastern Japan. ](/news/2009/08/9/a-6-9-magnitude-earthquake-hits-tokyo-and-eastern-japan.md)
 A strong earthquake with a preliminary magnitude of 6.9 jolted central Japan on Sunday, halting some train services briefly but there were no immediate reports of damage.